 3 Using Containers

-Let’s actually dive into to using containers.
+Let’s actually dive into using containers.
 You can follow along with this activity with either Docker or Podman.
 We recommend using Docker but if for admin reasons you are unable to use Docker, Podman’s commands work nearly identically to Docker.

 3.0.1 A note about “window juggling”